In our previous post, we discussed strategies to drive repeat purchases on your Shopify mobile app, helping boost customer loyalty.

 The key to successful push notifications lies in timing.
 You want to suggest complementary products right after a customer has shown clear purchase intent, such as adding an item to their cart or browsing through multiple products.

 For example, if a customer adds a pair of shoes to their cart, you can trigger an automated push notification that recommends socks or shoe care kits.
+To make it more effective, you can consider sending push notifications with an embedded deep link that sends customers directly to the product page.

 With nearly 40% of users interacting with push notifications within an hour of receiving them, this is a highly effective way to cross-sell.
 These notifications are particularly useful for mobile shoppers who may have gotten distracted or left items in their cart without completing the purchase.